Singapore Management University: School of Accountancy

 The School of Accountancy was launched in 2001 with the Bachelor of Accountancy (BAcc) undergraduate degree as its sole offering.
 In 2005, the school launched the Master of Professional Accounting (MPA) programme for professionals without undergraduate accounting qualifications.

 Both the SMU MPA and BAcc are accredited with the Institute of Singapore Chartered Accountants, Chartered Accountant Singapore, the Accounting and Corporate Regulatory Authority (ACRA), CPA Australia, the Institute of Chartered Accountants Australia (ICAA) and the Institute of Chartered Accountants in England and Wales (ICAEW).

 Lee Kong Chian School of Business

 The Lee Kong Chian School of Business was SMU's first school, opening its doors to its pioneer batch of Bachelor of Business Management (BBM) students in August 2000.
 The school was named after the philanthropist Lee Kong Chian.
 In addition to its undergraduate offerings, the school offers masters degrees and PhDs.

 School of Economics

-The School of Economics was established in July 2002 as part of the then School of Economics and Social Sciences (SESS).
+The School of Economics (SOE) was established in July 2002 as part of the then School of Economics and Social Sciences (SESS).
 The SOE has a total of 51 full-time faculty with extensive experience from around the world.
 As of now, the SOE offers the Bachelor of Science (Economics) as well as Master of Science programmes in Economics and Applied Economics.
-In 2007, the School also introduced a PhD in Economics programme.
+In 2007, the school also introduced a PhD in Economics programme.